PengYu2008/Deep-Learning-Specialization/README.md

 ## Introduction

-All my programming assignments and some notes for the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning) are kept in this repo. **This is only for reference and learning track**.
+All my programming assignments and notes for the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning) are kept in this repo. **This is only for reference and learning track**.

 ## Courses